 The Tomb of Kings

-My heart’s on my fist
+I bear my heart on my fist

-Like a blind falcon.
+Like a blind falcon

-The taciturn bird caught in my fingers
+With the taciturn bird taking my fingers

 I go down